SATURDAY November 8TH

 SUKANYA CHAND is a dance practitioner who specializes in Bharatanatyam and Odissi- two of the eight Indian Classical Dance forms.
 Bharatanatyam originated from Southern India that embodies strong linearity and power while Odissi is from Eastern India that showcases circularity and isolations.
 Sukanya received her dance foundation in India and she explored the basics of Ballet, Jazz, Tap, Flamenco, Theater, and Modern dance when she moved to US.
 She enjoys choreographing solo and collaborative pieces that highlight the elements of Indian Classical, folk dances, creating traditional and contemporary pieces.
 She has produced a variety of performing arts events, creating cultural awareness, integration, enriching, and entertaining the Central Ohio community.
 She gives workshops and master classes through her dance company Natya Nirvana and is an instructor at MUCAI Academy in Worthington, Ohio.

 RENEE CLIPPINGER has been dancing since the age of three, starting her training at Midwest School of Ballet in Amherst, Ohio.
-She grew up training in ballet, contemporary, tap, jazz, modern, lyrical, and hip-hop, while competing as a member of Midwest’s company team for 8 years.
-Renee is currently in her senior year double majoring in Psychology and Dance, at The University of Akron.
-In the dance program at UA, she has had the opportunity to perform in numerous works as a member of The University of Akron Dance Company.
-She is also an active member of Terpsichore Dance Club at UA and is the president of this organization.
-Through Terpsichore, she has had the opportunity to choreograph, perform, and direct their student led shows.
-Outside of UA, she performed in CDF Akron as a member of Frtrss Dance Theatre and had the opportunity to be a Seasonal Trainee with The Movement Project.
-Last fall, she presented her work till next time in Cleveland Dance Fest.
-Most recently, she had the opportunity to present her work at the American College Dance Association Conference in Michigan.
-She currently works as a dance teacher at local studios in the Akron area teaching young artists to inspire their passion for dance.
+She grew up training there in ballet, contemporary, tap, jazz, modern, lyrical, and hip-hop, while competing as a member of their company team for 8 years.
+Her choreographic journey began there at the age of 14.
+Renee is a recent graduate of The University of Akron, earning her Bachelor of Arts in Dance with a business cognate and her Bachelor of Arts in Psychology.
+In the dance program at UA, she had the opportunity to perform in numerous works as a member of The University of Akron Dance Company.
+She also was an active member of Terpsichore Dance Club at UA serving as its President.
+Through Terpsichore, she had the opportunity to choreograph and perform in various works for their Underclassmen Showcase, Fall into Dance, and Spring into Dance concerts.
+She recently presented work representing The University of Akron at the American College Dance Association Conference.
+Outside of UA, she performed in CDF Akron with FRTRSS Dance Theatre and had the opportunity to be a Seasonal Trainee with The Movement Project.
+Her work has been presented at Cleveland Dance Fest, at CONVERGENCE: Cleveland Dance Project’s Community Collaborative Show, and at Summit Artspace.
+She currently works as a freelance choreographer while pursuing her PhD in Psychology at The University of Akron.

 HONORA DANCE